JGriffiths47/MS1-GowerClimbingHut/README.md

 As part of the design process I drew up some wireframes to mock up the intended layout of the site, with different wireframes showing how the site would look over a variety of different device sizes.
 These wireframes can be seen [here](readme-assets/wireframes/desktop-wireframes.pdf) for desktop layout, [here](readme-assets/wireframes/tablet-wireframe.pdf) for tablet layout and [here](readme-assets/wireframes/mobile-wireframes.pdf) for mobile device layout.
 Please note that for the tablet view there is only a wireframe for the home page as for the other pages the layout will be the same as wither the mobile or the desktop version.

 While developing, the final layout evolved slightly from what was planned in the wireframes.
-I decided to move the introductory sections below the splash images on activities.html and accomomdation.html to allow the splash image to have a greater impact and also to be more consistent with the layout on index.html
+I decided to move the introductory sections below the splash images on activities.html and accomomdation.html to allow the splash image to have a greater impact and also to be more consistent with the layout on index.html.
+I also decided to not include an embedded video nor a picture for teh other activities section in activities.html so as not to crowd the page with media.

 ### Design Considerations